Archive

 The Hippocampus in 400 Words

-WIthin the temporal lobe of the brain is an elongated structure called the hippocampus.
+Within the temporal lobe of the brain is an elongated structure called the hippocampus.
 Some people have compared its shape to that of a seahorse (the word hippocampus comes from the Greek {hippos + campos}, which roughly means “seahorse”).
 This structure is special for a number of reasons.
 One is its role in memory encoding and consolidation.

 From cytoarchitectonic standpoint, the hippocampus is special because unlike the surrounding cortex, it consists of only three layers instead of six.
 The hippocampus is phylogenetically an old part of the cortex, which means that it is an older branch on the evolutionary tree, whereas the rest of the cortex (more accurately called the neocortex), especially cortex of the frontal lobes, is a much newer development.